OnFrontiers/onfrontiers-resources/README.md

 # onfrontiers-resources
-Resources for customers and experts
+Resources for customers, experts, and partners